What is Eczema?

 |Stasis Eczema||The appearance is of scaling, open sores or itchy, reddish skin.
 Other symptoms include calf pain and swollen legs.
 This skin condition is normally develops in people with poor blood circulation, most commonly in the lower limbs.
 Pregnant women and overweight adults have a higher chance of developing this skin disease.|

-As most forms of eczema are caused by skin inflammation, steroid creams are usually prescribed for their treatment as they are anti-inflammatory.
-Besides steroid creams, non-steroid creams are also available; these are called topical calcineurin inhibitor (TCI) creams and are usually used in children above the age of 2.
+As most forms of eczema are caused by skin inflammation, steroid creams are usually prescribed for eczema treatment as they are anti-inflammatory.
+Besides steroid creams, non-steroid creams are also available; these are called topical calcineurin inhibitor (TCI) creams and are usually prescribed to children above the age of 2.
 These creams are applied topically on the skin area where the rash forms and reduce inflammation while soothing the skin.

 In very severe or extensive cases of eczema, oral steroids may be given.
-Phototherapy (UV light) is another treatment option for extensive eczema – should the eczema cover a large surface of the skin such as the torso or limbs.
-In some cases, oral immunosuppressive therapy with drugs such as ciclosporin, azathioprine or methotrexate may have to be considered by the dermatologist.
-These are usually prescribed only in severe cases.
+Phototherapy (UV light) is another treatment option in Singapore for extensive eczema – should eczema cover a large surface of the skin such as the torso or limbs.
+In some cases, oral immunosuppressive therapy with drugs, such as cyclosporine, azathioprine or methotrexate may have to be considered by the dermatologist.
+These eczema treatments are usually prescribed only in severe cases.

 Eczema is a chronic condition that can only be treated and not cured.
 Finding the right eczema treatment will depend on your age, medical condition, and the extent of your symptoms, among other things.
 A dermatologist will probably recommend a mix of remedies to achieve optimal results.
 Therefore, it is vital to work with a dermatologist to develop an effective eczema treatment plan to control the itch and rash.